 The Bold Type Hotel, A Member Of Design Hotels

 This 5-star property offers concierge services, allergy-free rooms, a garden, and a terrace 1.6 kilometers from the Port of Patras.
-You will find a restaurant serving Greek, Japanese and European cuisine at the accommodation.
+The accommodation offers a restaurant serving Greek, Japanese, and European cuisine.
 Rooms are air-conditioned and have a desk, a coffee machine, and a balcony.